bazel-contrib/rules_jvm_external/README.md

 integrity by tracking the sha256 checksums and original artifact urls in the JSON file.

+Since all artifacts are persisted locally in Bazel's cache, it means that **fully offline builds are possible** after the initial `bazel fetch @maven//...`.

 To get started with pinning artifacts, run the following command:

 ```